Soundproof your refrigerator and freezer – How to reduce noise and create a quieter home environment

-Why do fridges and freezers make noise?
+Why do refrigerators and freezers make noise?

-Structure-borne noise
+Vibration noise

 Occurs when the compressor is running and the vibrations spread through the floor and walls.